venkatsunilm/TUF-2000MMobileApp/README.md

 ## TUF-2000M Mobile App

 ## Product Description
 The TUF-2000M Mobile App is designed to provide a user-friendly interface for viewing data from the TUF-2000M ultrasonic energy meter.
 This app fetches data from the associated REST API and presents it to the user in a readable and intuitive manner.

+## The goal of the app is to demonstrate one user friendly UI with simple features and to make use of all latest Jetpack components and best practices.
+As of now using a JSON mock server but assuming we will get a JSON response from the real time backend service to show the latest and recents data in the UI.

 ## Features
 - Display parsed data from the TUF-2000M ultrasonic energy meter.
 - User-friendly interface for easy data visualization.
 - Secure authentication for user access.

-## User Manual
-Information on the registries, variable names, units, notes, and formats are available on pages 39-42. docs/tuf-2000m.pdf

 ## Getting Started
 Follow these steps to set up the project and run the app locally: